 - A musty odor could result from mold in your furnace filter or in your ductwork.
 If the furnace filter is not the culprit, have your system inspected by a professional HVAC technician.

-- The smell of burning plastic could be caused by anything from a toy trapped in your vents to failing furnace or heat pump components.
+- The smell of burning plastic could be caused by anything from a toy trapped in your vents to a failing furnace or heat pump components.
 If you do not find the source of the odor in your vents, have your unit inspected by a professional.

 - If you notice an electrical burning odor it is vital to have your system checked by a professional.